MadharNisrine/MultivariateExtremeSimulator/README.md

 along with ***Utils_StochasticSimulation.py*** which contains some useful functions.

 The data necessary for executing certain notebooks is stored within the data folder.
+The data used in the real data study were initially extracted from Yahoo Finance, and considered in *(Kiriliouk, A., Rootzén, H., Segers, J., & Wadsworth, J. L. (2019).
+Peaks over thresholds modeling with multivariate generalized Pareto distributions.
+Technometrics, 61(1), 123-135.)*